adriancorrendo/Python_project/.ipynb_checkpoints/README-checkpoint.md

 ## Rationale

-Database compund by hundreds of corn nitrogen fertilizer experiments.
+I'm working on a review paper for which I collected more than 1200 experiments.
 Automating these calculations will save me a significant amount of time and avoid potential misscalculations when processing the data.
+This code might be potentially useful for other similar databases studying crop responses to fertilizer.

 ## **Data Example**